Seasoning and Maintaining your Cast Iron

 Cleaning and storing your skillet

 Everyone has a different idea of how clean their skillet should look when they put it away.
-Some people want a perfectly polished surface with a fresh coat of oil, others are ok leaving some remnants of the last meal.
+Some people want a perfectly polished surface with a fresh coat of oil, other are ok leaving some remnants of the last meal.
 This is totally up to you.
 Keeping a tidy skillet will generally make it more non-stick and suitable for delicate foods like eggs.

 Don’t rinse with water until your skillet is cool enough to touch.
 After some trial and error, we found that trying to clean the skillet when it is extremely hot can compromise the seasoning, making the skillet stickier.

-Cleaning the skillet when it is still warm with HOT water works the best.
+Clean the skillet when it is still warm with HOT water works the best.

 Use the utensil you used for cooking to scrape the skillet while running under the hot water.
 Most of the time, this should be the extent of the cleanup.

 It is generally best to avoid using an abrasive pad, but sometimes this may be necessary.
-If you are going to this level it may be necessary to bake on another layer of oil.
+If you are going to this level, it may be necessary to bake on another layer of oil.